russelljjarvis/teiili/docs/scripts/Neuron and Synapse models.rst

     class DPI(NeuronEquationBuilder):
         """This class provides you with all equations to simulate a current-based exponential, adaptive leaky integrate and fire neuron as implemented on the neuromorphic chips by the NCS group.
-The neuronmodel follows the DPI neuron which was published in 2014 (Chicca et al. 2014).
+The neuron model follows the DPI neuron which was published in 2014 (Chicca et al. 2014).
         """